computerfreek274/WS2812-matrix-8x32-Jinx-ArtNet/README.md

 Step 6 Play

 Notes. art-net artnet matrix More sizes coming soon 8x32 16x32 and more.
+Should work with Adafruit NeoMatrix 8x32 but untested.